Developer Guides & Tutorials

 With your HomeController set up, it’s time to create the view for the Index action:

-1. Create a Views directory in the project’s root.
+1. Create a Views directory in the project root (if it doesn’t exist).

 2. Add a Home folder inside the Views directory.